 Typically, in the spring, graduating students are bombarded with surveys (media rankings, etc.).
 At some point, students will experience survey fatigue.
 It is critical for business schools to explain that while ranking surveys are important for a school’s reputation, the school actually doesn’t receive the results of those surveys – these surveys are essentially a ‘black box’.

-MBA Student Exit Survey TIP: It is advantageous for schools to schedule outgoing student surveys prior to fielding of media ranking surveys.
-This approach typically garners higher response rates for the school’s Exit survey and provides an opportunity for unhappy students to relay their concerns first and fully to via the exit survey as opposed to a ranking survey.
+GME Student Exit Survey TIP: It is advantageous for schools to schedule outgoing student surveys prior to the fielding of media ranking surveys.
+This approach typically garners higher response rates for the school’s Exit survey and provides an opportunity for unhappy students to relay their concerns first and fully via the exit survey as opposed to a ranking survey.

-Please leave a comment about your MBA program’s tactics for boosting survey response.
+Please leave a comment about your GME or non-degree program’s tactics for boosting survey response.
 We would love to hear about your experience and your tips!

-Brian Mahoney, author for this article, is a marketing research consultant and Managing Partner of Percept Research.
+Brian Mahoney, the author of this article, is a marketing research consultant and Managing Partner of Percept Research.
 Brian welcomes your questions and comments.